-The Council of the Isles of Scilly are currently in the process of delegating the Building Control Function to Cornwall Council, who currently operate this service on behalf of the Council.
-Currently Building Control applications are made direct to the Council of the Isles of Scilly, via the contact details below.
-This is due to change during 2018 and this page will be updated with the contact details for a direct submission to Cornwall Council.
+The Council of the Isles of Scilly are in the process of delegating the Building Control Function to Cornwall Council, who currently operate this service on behalf of the Council.
+Building Control applications are made direct to the Council of the Isles of Scilly, via the contact details below however this will change and submissions will be made directly to Cornwall.
+This is due to change from 1st October 2018 and this page will be updated with the contact details for a direct submission to Cornwall Council.
+Cornwall Council will be sending out some information to those with live applications and make regular submissions to inform them of the changes.

 Building Control Applications and enquiries can currently be made to The Council of the Isles of Scilly by email at firstname.lastname@example.org or by calling 0300 1234 105.
 Applications by post can be sent to:The Planning Department, Council of the Isles of Scilly, Town Hall, St Mary's Isles of Scilly TR21 0LW for the attention of Building Control